sschuur-nvidia/docs/content/nvidia-air/Quick-Start.md

 Click **Workspace > Edit Simulation** to edit various aspects of your sim.

 - **Name**: Edit the sim name.
 Simulations can have duplicate names, as they each have a unique ID under the hood.
 - **Organization**: Assign an Organization.
-You can read more about Organizations [here](https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/).
+You can read more about Organizations {{<exlink url="https://docs.nvidia.com/networking-ethernet-software/nvidia-air/Organizations/" text="here">}}.
 This will assign this exact simulation to the Organization, _not a copy_.
 This means each user with appropriate permissions will have access to this sim.

 - **Sleep date**: When the simulation will be automatically put to sleep.
 This means the state of the sim is saved and resources are freed for your account.
 Nodes are _not_ powered off.
 - **Expiration date**: When the simulation will be automatically deleted.